Triphonn/P7_Valentin/back/README.md

 Here you can find all your back routes and stuff.

-**Don't forget to create /videos folder & /images folders in the main folder in case you want to receive the files**

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

+A file is already existing with these variables, you can just edit with yours.

+This will connect your own database.

 `PORT=3000`

-This will automatically connect your own database.

 `MYSQL_ADDON_HOST`